-There is enough confusion among people over the difference between the meanings of words emigrant and immigrant.
-This has simply to do with the perspective of a person from his geographical location.
+Difference between emigrant and immigrant is considered confusing by many people mainly because the two terms are similar in appearance.
+However, they have very different meaning.
+In fact, they are antonyms.
+The confusion people have with the difference between emigrant and immigrant has simply to do with the perspective of a person from his geographical location.
 If you are an Indian citizen and moving out of the country to settle in the US, you are an emigrant for all your friends and relatives back in India.
 In fact, to all those who reside within Indian boundaries, you will be labeled as an emigrant.
-But for those in the US, you are an immigrant.
+But, for those in the US, you are an immigrant.
+That is because you have come from another country to settle in their country.
+So, for US people, you are an immigrant.

-The common word that describes the movement of people from one place to another is migration, and historically, this has been a phenomenon in all parts of the world.
+The common word that describes the movement of people from one place to another is migration.
+Migration means both emigration and immigration.
+Historically, migration has been a phenomenon in all parts of the world.
 Even within a country, when people move from rural places to metros in search of employment and better opportunities, they are called migrants.
 The biggest migration in human history took place in 1947 when India and Pakistan got independence from Britain and millions moved from their places to another country.

-• Migration is the process of people traveling from one place to another and the words emigrant and immigrant have developed from this word.
+• Migration is the process of people traveling from one place to another, and the words emigrant and immigrant were developed from this word.

-• An emigrant is a person leaving his country to relocate to a foreign country whereas an immigrant is a person who arrives in a foreign country from his own country.
+• An emigrant is a person leaving his country to relocate to a foreign country whereas an immigrant is a person who arrives at a foreign country from his own country.